kachapmansmcm/eye-exercise/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This is a Github pages website to showcase your Projects.
+This is a Github pages website to demonstrate CSS and user input